Thermatix/boxSDK/readme.md

 ```

 ###uploading with streams
-You can also pipe data to the method as well, however for the moment only streams that write <b>ONLY</b> file data are usable, streams that contain non file data(e.g. multipart forms) won't work correctly as there is no working parser, it will error if you try.
+You can also pipe data to the method as well, as long as the data piped to it is either raw file data (from a file stream) or raw multiform data (non parsed by a body parser) then file upload should be able to handle it all.

 ###File Upload with methodlayer function via streams
 ```javascript